CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 Surprisingly, the CPU implementation is quicker than both of my GPU implementations.
 This is despite the fact, that for both GPU implementations, I am launching kernels only with as many threads as are needed (up to the block size).
 This prevents starting many threads that will not be active after a first if-condition.
-As far as I understand this is what Part 5, Extra Credit is alluding to.
 This result might be due to the usage of a CETS machine.

 Unfortunately, I haven't been able to make a detailed performance analysis using the Nsight suite, but obviously the memory access pattern is suboptimal.